-Soft Tissue Correction: For scanners with Soft Tissue Calibration enabled, the Soft Tissue Correction will be applied to the Fat and Lean mass measurements.
+- Soft Tissue Correction: For scanners with Soft Tissue Calibration enabled, the Soft Tissue Correction will be applied to the Fat and Lean mass measurements. - Fat Mass Adjustment: For scanners with Soft Tissue Calibration enabled, the regional Fat Mass, Total Fat Mass, Total Fat %, and Soft Tissue Fat % will use the new Fat calculation formula.